mcf1110/hackerrank/README.md

-# hackerrank
+# HackerRank

-My solutions to the proposed problems in hackerrank
+My solutions to the proposed problems in HackerRank.
+In Haskell.